 The homeless crisis in Seattle continues to escalate and shows no sign of easing.
 In November 2015, Seattle Mayor Ed Murray declared a state of emergency on homelessness.
-As the King County homeless population continues to grow each month, there is a critical need for a rapid, responsive and scalable solution to accelerate access to affordable housing for the most vulnerable in our community.
+As the King County homeless population continues to grow, there is a critical need for a rapid, responsive and scalable solution to accelerate access to affordable housing for the most vulnerable in our community.

 Why Steel-Frame Modular Housing?

 Many of our neighbors remain homeless due to the lack of affordable housing.
 These include veterans and families with small children.
 Our steel modular housing solution provides housing at one-third the building cost, in one-third of the time and with lower environmental impact.
 Therefore, we can make a bigger difference when and where it counts.

 Our partners construct the steel-frame modular developments off site so we can install them rapidly.
 This creates much-needed housing with minimal disruption to the community.
 We can relocate, re-purpose, and reconfigure units to meet evolving community and resident needs.
 Because of this, modular housing offers a dignified, scalable and responsive solution to an urban crisis.

 The Compass Approach